aleannyburgos/Event-driven-Annunciator-system/README.md

 - State Diagram (with flashing states)
 - Memory Table in Excel
 - Connection Diagram
-- Programmed EEPROM and functioning circuit
+- Picture of Programmed EEPROM and functioning circuit
-- Picture of Circuit
 - Video Demonstration